azgs-geomapmaker/geomapmaker/README.md

-# AZGS GEOMAPMAKER SPECIFICATION v3.0
+# AZGS GEOMAPMAKER v1.0 RELEASE
-This is the design specification for the [AZGS](https://azgs.arizona.edu/)'s geologic mapping toolbar for ESRI ArcPro (v2.x).
+This is the design specification for the [AZGS](https://azgs.arizona.edu/)'s geologic mapping toolbar for ESRI ArcPro (v2.9x).
 This primary purpose of this toolbar is to seamlessly (and discretely) integrate compliance with the 2020 USGS [Geologic Map Schema](https://pubs.er.usgs.gov/publication/tm11B10) into the map digitization process.

-## Critical Broad-Strokes Requirements
+## Core Requirements
+The following *minimum* features are required for a functional toolbar.
+The toolbar may in many cases exceed the capabilities listed below.

-- [x] Toolbar should be compatible with PostgreSQL ArcSDE for versioning support.
+- [x] Toolbar should be compatible with Arc Server Enterprise (ArcSDE) and flat ESRI File Geodatabase workflows.
-- [ ] Must generate a GeMS validation REPORT that checks topology and other rules
+- [x] Must generate a GeMS validation REPORT.
-- [x] Maps must be exportable as a GeMs compliant ESRI File Geodatabase
+- [x] Maps must be exportable as a GeMs compliant ESRI File Geodatabase.
 - [x] Forms for adding features enforce appropriate constraints and vocabularies.
 - [x] Ability to transfer, select, and view from a pre-made list of symbologies.